xiaweijie1996/R2M-Model/README.md

 `Power_term_2`: Same as `Power_term_3` for 2.0 TD.
 `Billed_power_2`: Same as `Billed_power_3` for 2.0 TD.

-**Furthurmore, there are few variables that are independent of the Utility company that the customer is entitled.**
+**Furthurmore, there are few variables that are independent of the Utility company that the customer has to change.**

+`tax_electricity` -  Electricity tax
+`meter_rent` - Metered equipment rental in Euro per month.
+`em_service`   -  Electrical Emergancy service in Euro per month.
+`IVA = 0.21`   - 21 Percent, equivalent to VAT (Value Added Tax).
+`pv_energy_terms` - Power purchase agreement in EUR/KWh.